idirlab/graphnarrator/README.md

 # Graph Narrator

-Graph Narrator aims at automatically generating natural language descriptions subgraphs in a knowledge graph.
-The training corpus we use is Wikipedia article, and the knowledge graph we use is processed Freebase that removed reverse triples and mediator nodes.
+Graph Narrator aims at automatically generating natural language descriptions of subgraphs in knowledge graphs.
+The training corpus we use is Wikipedia article, and the knowledge graph we use is processed Freebase in which reverse triples and mediator nodes are removed.

 ## Dataset

-The dataset can be downloaded https://anonymfile.com/n0dyl/dataset-complete.zip
+The dataset can be downloaded from https://anonymfile.com/n0dyl/dataset-complete.zip

-The wikipedia title to Freebase entity mid mapping file can be downloaded https://anonymfile.com/89nQ6/wikititle2midnpy.zip
+The Wikipedia title to Freebase entity mid mapping file can be downloaded from https://anonymfile.com/89nQ6/wikititle2midnpy.zip

 ## Setup
-We encourage create conda enviroment to run the code.
+We recommend create Conda enviroment to run the code.
-To create the Python enviroment, run
+To create the Conda enviroment, run
 > ./setup_environment.sh

 ## Preprocessing